Paid Shuttle, Support, Drop Bags & Rescue Service

 Experienced Team: This same JDRF team handles shuttle and support for the One Day Ride Across Michigan (ODRAM) so you will be in good hands.
 Your contact is Cindy Aley-Holzgen (email or 616-835-1967).

 Cost & Payment: $200 ($100 for shuttle only; $100 for drop bag/rescue service only).
 All profits go to JDRF.
 This is in addition to your entry fee.
 Order it under Purchase Event Items when you sign up for the race.
 If you’ve already signed up, simply go back into BikeReg and order it separately.
 It will link it to your BikeReg race registration provided you use your same email address and name.
-All shuttle & support fees are 100% refundable if you find a support crew or can’t do the race and alert us 60 days or more before the race date.
-Otherwise 50% refundable 8-59 days and non-refundable the week of the race.
+All shuttle & support fees are 100% refundable if you alert us 60 days or more before the race date.
+Otherwise 50% credit 8-59 days and non-refundable the week of the race.
+JDRF has to lock in bus sizes in advance so they need to know how many riders in advance.

 Capacity: The service has room for 55 riders in 2023.
 The plan for that type of capacity includes a coach bus.
 If numbers don’t justify a bus, then number of riders is at JDRF discretion based on availability of vans, trailers, uhauls, etc., and we will do our best to accept last minute orders through the day before the race but it is not guaranteed.
 Signing up at least two weeks in advance gives us the best opportunity to supply shuttle and support for all who need it.